Ardenica Monastery: Architecture, iconography, and watermarks

 Between the frescos is included a fresco of John Kukuzelis, the saint born in Durrës.
 In the narthex is present the Last judgement fresco.

 The iconostasis is wooden and polychromed in gold.
 It was realized in 1744, with the help of the Moscopole masters.
 The icons are the work of the 18th century painter Kostandin Shpataraku.
 Some of the icons are Birth of Saint Mary, Christ on the Throne, Saint Mary and Christ, John the Baptist, Meeting of the Archangels, Crucifixion, ecc..
 It is to be mentioned that in the icon of St. Jovan Vladimir of Prespa, can be found the painting of, Karl Thopia, the Albanian prince with a skepter and crown.
 The painter calls him King of Albania.

 All the watermarks are in Greek, with the exception of the prayer written in 1731 from Nektarios Terpos in Albanian.
-The oldest watermark dates from 1477 and can be found in the principal entry of the monastir.
+The oldest watermark dates from 1477 and can be found in the principal entry of the monastery.
 A second watermark dates 1743 - 44 and pertains to the painting period from the Zografi brothers.
 In the monastery can also be found two plates pertaining to the 17th century.
 One of them, dated 1754, can be found in the western side of the church, the other, dated 1770 is found in the arches of the stove.
 Dates can be found also on the church's bells.